-What is James Protocols?
+What is Apache James Protocols?

 The Apache James Protocols Project delivers a lightweight, and highly extensible framework for mail protocols implementations.